fdavalo/oneview-2-acm-assets/README.md

+## functions

+   * poweroff.py

+   * deleprofile.py

+   * createasset.py

+  are used to recreate a server profile with oneview python SDK

+## function

+   * infoasset.py

+  is used to fetch information on a server profile with oneview python SDK

+## not used anymore

+   * server.py

-# run this deployment in open-cluster-management namespace
-# synchronizing server profiles available and baremetal assets
+  was used to run this deployment in open-cluster-management namespace and synchronize server available and Bare Metal Hosts
-# UI available to create new server profile